 For those with access, participating preferred stock is an enticing investment.
 That said, the average individual investor may not have the chance to invest in participating preferred stock.
 This type of stock is typically offered as an incentive for private equity investors or venture capital firms to invest in private companies.

 Preferred stock offers some benefits that common stock does not—such as a regular dividend schedule and the potential to increase in value without threat of volatility.
 Participating preferred stock offers investors even more potential benefits, including additional dividends and the opportunity to participate in liquidity events.
 However, participating preferred stocks are generally an option only for private equity investors or venture capitalists.

-Though an investor might not have the chance to get involved with this particular investment opportunity, there are other ways to invest in the stock market.
+Though an investor might not have the chance to get involved with this particular investment opportunity, there are other ways to trade stocks online and invest in the market.
 SoFi Invest® offers both active investing and automated investing options to suit every type of investor.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.